Trump Admin Rejects Judges Order To Provide Update On Wrongly Deported Migrant - UrduPoint

 Lawyers for Salvadoran immigrant Kilmar Abrego Garcia, in their own filing, expressed outrage for the "arrogance and cruelty" of the Trump administration, accusing it of continuing to "delay, obfuscate and flout court orders while a man's life and safety is at risk."

-The administration has said it is powerless to secure Abrego Garcia's return from the high-security Salvadoran prison and insisted he was part of MS-13, a Salvadoran gang the United States classified as terrorist in February.
+A federal court had ruled in 2019 that he could not be expelled to El Salvador, where his life could be in danger.

-Last week, district judge Paula Xinis said she had seen no evidence that Abrego Garcia was a gang member and ordered the Trump administration to "effectuate" his return to the United States by April 7 at the latest.
+The administration has said it is powerless to secure Abrego Garcia's return and insisted he was part of MS-13, a Salvadoran gang the United States classified as terrorist in February.

-The conservative-dominated Supreme Court on Monday issued a stay of the district judge's repatriation order pending further consideration.
+Last week, judge Xinis said she had seen no evidence Abrego Garcia was a gang member and ordered the government to "effectuate" his return to the United States by April 7 at the latest.

-The high court also held that the administration was indeed required to "facilitate" Garcia's return and to ensure that he be treated as if he had never been wrongly deported.
+The conservative-dominated Supreme Court later held that the administration was indeed required to "facilitate" Garcia's return and to ensure that he be treated as if he had never been wrongly deported.

-But the justices also directed Xinis to clarify her order for the government to "effectuate" Abrego Garcia's release -- saying she may have exceeded her authority and needed to reflect "due regard for the deference owed to the Executive Branch in the conduct of foreign affairs."
+But the justices also directed Xinis to clarify her order -- saying she may have exceeded her authority and needed to reflect "due regard for the deference owed to the Executive Branch in the conduct of foreign affairs."

-She subsequently amended her wording to say the government must take "all available steps to facilitate" his return "as soon as possible," not setting any deadline.
+She subsequently amended her wording to say the government must take "all available steps to facilitate" his return "as soon as possible".

 At that point, Xinis also directed the administration to provide an update on Abrego Garcia's current location and detention status, and to explain by Friday the legal grounds on which he was detained.